supermemo/SuperMemoScripts/README.md

 - [Scripts](#scripts) (download)
 - [Submitting your scripts](#submitting-your-scripts)

-## Disclaimer
+### Disclaimer

-Scripts published on this repository have received *cursory* verification by [Alexis](https://github.com/alexis-) (author of SMA).
-This doesn't include any certification of quality: be mindful that some of these softwares might contain bugs or be harmful.
+> Scripts published on this repository have received *cursory* verification by [Alexis](https://github.com/alexis-) (author of SMA).
+This doesn't include any certification of quality: be mindful that some of these software might contain bugs or be harmful.
+>

-**Use these scripts at your own risk**.
+> **Use these scripts at your own risk**.

 ## Scripts